audiosocket/node-webkit-bootstrap/README.md

 end
 ```

-This will configure the following rake tasks:
+This configures the following rake tasks:
 ```
 % rake -T
 (...)